labsyspharm/scimap/docs/tutorials/6_animate_with_scimap.md

 ![png](6_animate_with_scimap_files/6_animate_with_scimap_20_1.png)

+You might notice that the `gif` images are quiet large.
+I will add supoort to saving as `mp4` soon.
+I generally use some online tool to convert it to `mp4` for reducing the file size.

 There are a number of `parameters` to play around with to customize the look of the animation.
 Check out the documentation for more details.
 ```